 This site is about you!
 We want to inspire you and help you to develop the confidence to overcome challenges and follow your passions.
 In our feminising profession, we want to encourage women to aspire to be at the forefront of clinical practice, specialisation, professional bodies, corporates, education, research, industry, government – leaders in every area of veterinary influence.

 We are veterinary women who experience first-hand the challenges in developing our careers amidst busy lives, gender biases and multiple demands on our resources.
-We are working to collate advice blogs, toolkits, role model stories, training and recommendations to enable others to grow and achieve their full potential.
+On this site, we feature:

 Help us give Veterinary Woman a voice by signing up for alerts and updates.
 By commenting, sharing and contributing you can help to inspire other veterinary women.
 And that’s something we can all celebrate.